Goose404/WarriorTweaks/README.md

 Featurelist:
 - Bloodthirst or Execute calculation -> when to use what for max dmg
 - BattleShout reminder
+- Sunder Armor counter + reminder

 Planned:

-- Thunder Armor counter + reminder
 - maybe threat addin for ARC HUD2

+Based on melbaas "apd" Addon